Stitching a motif with stem stitch

 Stem stitch is a little similar to back stitch, but because the stitches overlap, the lines are smoother.

-I used three strands of DMC#604 to stitch it out.
+I used three strands of DMC#604 to stitch this motif.
 If you need a reminder of how to stitch a stem stitch, HERE is a tutorial.

 Stem Stitch